aryan-programmer/utils/README.md

 And multiple using type-alias related to std::iterator_traits to shorten typing.

-The object.hheader file contains a class called object that can hold a value of any type like a void* and it also occupies as-much-as space, on the heap (or free-store) and on the stack, as a void*.
+The object.h header file contains a class called object that can hold a value of any type like a void* and it also occupies as-much-as space, on the heap (or free-store) and on the stack, as a void*.

 The function obj_cast returns a reference/pointer to the value held in the object.